Gorky Park (novel)

 Gorky Park is a 1981 crime novel written by American author Martin Cruz Smith.
 Set in the Soviet Union during the Cold War, Gorky Park is the first book in a series featuring the character Arkady Renko, a Moscow homicide investigator.
-Two subsequent books, Polar Star and Red Square, are also set during the Soviet era.
-Seven further books starring Renko take place after the fall of the Soviet Union.
-These are Havana Bay, set in communist Cuba; Wolves Eat Dogs, which follows Renko in the disaster of Chernobyl; Stalin's Ghost, in which Arkady returns to a Russia led by Vladimir Putin; Three Stations; Tatiana; The Siberian Dilemma; and Independence Square.

 Gorky Park was a major best-seller, vaulting Smith to fame after a decade as a moderately successful professional author.
 The novel was praised for the authenticity with which it depicted life in the Soviet Union during the Cold War.
 It was adapted into a successful 1983 film of the same name.